jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 ### State synchronization

-#### Synchronizing from kernel to frontend: `update`
+#### Synchronizing widget state: `update`

-When a widget's state changes in the kernel, the changed state keys and values are sent to the frontend over the widget's comm channel using an `update` message:
+When a widget's state changes in either the kernel or the frontend, the changed state keys and values are sent to the other side over the widget's comm channel using an `update` message:

 ```
 {